ono-midori/ono-midori.github.io/techs/libevent.md

 void event_free(struct event *event);
 ```

-The `event_new()` function tries to allocate and construct a new event for use with base.
-The what argument is a set of the flags listed above.
+The `event_new()` function tries to allocate and construct a new event for use with `base`.
+The `what` argument is a set of the flags listed above.
 (Their semantics are described below.)
 If `fd` is nonnegative, it is the file that we'll observe for read or write events.
 When the event is active, Libevent will invoke the provided `cb` function, passing it as arguments: the file descriptor `fd`, a bitfield of all the events that triggered, and the value that was passed in for `arg` when the function was constructed.

 On an internal error, or invalid arguments, `event_new()` will return NULL.